Androcracy

 Androcracy is a form of government in which the government rulers are male.
 The males, especially fathers, have the central roles of political leadership, moral authority, and control of property.
-It is also sometimes called a phallocracy or andrarchy or an androcentric or phallocratic society.
+Other terms sometimes used include phallocracy, andrarchy, or androcentric or phallocratic society.

 Example

 Traditionally, influential political positions have been disproportionately occupied by males.
 With the rise of feminism since the late 19th century, opinions concerning women in politics have changed in a manner that has facilitated an increase in female political participation.
 Nevertheless, there continues to be a considerable disparity between the percentage of males and females in politics.
-As of 2011 women represented 19.4 percent of all parliamentarians in the regions of Europe, the Americas, Sub-Sahara Africa, Asia, the Pacific, the Arab States, and Nordic countries., with the level of female participation in parliament varying between regions, ranging from percentages as high as 42 in Nordic countries to as low as 11.4 in Arabic states.
+As of 2011 women represented 19.4 percent of all parliamentarians in the regions of Europe, the Americas, Sub-Saharan Africa, Asia, the Pacific, the Arab States, and Nordic countries, with the level of female participation in parliament varying between regions, ranging from percentages as high as 42 in Nordic countries to as low as 11.4 in Arabic states.

 Riane Eisler, in her book The Chalice and the Blade, contrasts androcratic male-dominated society with gylany, i.e., partnership society based on gender equality.

 Gylany is balanced and equalitarian, and should not be confused with gynocracy or matriarchy, which define the ancient systems where women ruled without hierarchy and lineage was matricentral.